beast-dev/doc/tutorials/workshop_figtree/workshop_figtree.md

 ## Exercise 1 – Visualizing Cross-Border Transmission of Ebola virus during the 2014-2016 West Africa Epidemic

 **Summary:** This tutorial provides a step-by-step guide to visualize an Ebola virus timetree generated from 1610 sequences that have been collected at different time points.
 These sequences represent 5% of the known cases.
 The data has been used to elucidate the factors driving the spread and persistence of the Ebola epidemic in [Dudas et al. Nature 2017](https://www.nature.com/articles/nature22040).
 The aim of this exercise is to visually identify cross-border virus movement between West African countries, and identify the date of emergence of the main Ebola virus lineages in particular countries.
-The data files for this tutorial <a href="{{ root_url }}files/FigTree-Tutorial.zip"> can be downloaded from here</a>.
-This contains a timetree in newick format with 1610 tips and a corresponding metadata file.
+The files for this tutorial include a timetree in newick format with 1610 tips and a corresponding metadata file.
 The metadata file includes:

 - **Taxa:** name of the taxon (identical to the timetree)
 - **Country:** country of sampling